 default interface command -Initialize the interface settings-

-you can easily remove all the settings for a particular interface by using the default interface command.Read more
+You can easily remove all the configurations for a particular interface by using the default interface command.Read more

 Entering commands in batches

 When entering commands, you can enter multiple commands in batches instead of just entering them one at a time from the terminal software.Read more